gajus/fuss.js/README.md

 var fuss = Fuss();

 /**
- * Returns a promise that is resolved as soon as the SDK has completed loading.
+ * Returns a promise that is resolved as soon as the SDK has completed loading and FB.getLoginStatus is known.
  *
  * @return {Promise}
  */